slipperypenguin/dotfiles/README.md

 ![dotfiles](https://i.imgur.com/wKDfQxw.png)

-These are my dotfiles for macOS.
+This is my dotfiles setup for macOS.
 It is still a work in progress.

 ## Package overview
 * Core